BNP Paribas cost cuts help offset revenue drop

 BNP has pledged to save 2 billion euros a year by 2015 through a cost-cutting drive, while at the same time reinvesting to grow beyond its core French, Italian and Belgian markets into faster-growing Asia, the United States and Germany.

-The bank reported quarterly net income of 1.36 billion euros ($1.87 billion), up from 1.33 billion in the same period a year ago.
+The bank reported quarterly net income of 1.36 billion euros (1.16 billion pounds), up from 1.33 billion in the same period a year ago.
 Revenue fell 4.2 percent to 9.29 billion, however, as the euro zone's fragile exit from recession and a fall in fixed-income trading hit both retail and investment banking.

 Analysts had forecast net income closer to 1.32 billion euros and revenue closer to 9.31 billion, according to the average of forecasts compiled by Thomson Reuters I/B/E/S.